-The flexibility of SOA is an architectural style now popular in many enterprises.
-SOA is an evolved approach to enterprise application integration whereby applications, in addition to providing user interfaces, also provide and consume services that enable integration of data and reuse of functional components across applications.
+The flexibility of SOA is now popular in many enterprises.
+It is an evolved approach to enterprise application integration whereby applications, in addition to providing user interfaces, also provide and consume services that enable integration of data and reuse of functional components across applications.
 Social businesses will leverage SOA to integrate social capabilities and technologies with core enterprise systems.